VoxtyDevelopment/bot-rewrite/README.md

-# VoxtyDevelopment Bot
+# Vox Development Bot

-A rewritten bot for VoxtyDevelopment, built with TypeScript.
+A rewritten bot by Vox Development, built with TypeScript.
 This project is designed to be a rewrite of our last external security bot written in Javascript.

 ## Setup Instructions